 "Spike" was our senior member of the firm, having joined it in 1960 after serving as an officer in the Army's Judge Advocate Generals Corps.
-He is now enjoying retirement.

 While Spike had primarily been a litigator over the years, he also had extensive experience in transactional work.
-He was convinced that his litigation experience was of enormous value to his transactional work, and vice-versa.
+He was convinced that his litigation experience was of enormous value to his transactional work and vice versa.